 Computational Musicology & Creative Technology

-I am a Ukrainian-born composer, researcher, and postdoctoral fellow at the University of Music FRANZ LISZT Weimar.
-My work bridges computational musicology, machine learning, and artistic practice to make advanced analysis workflows accessible to scholars, students, and performers.
-I bring more than a decade of experience leading research-driven teaching, building open-source tooling, and supporting live electronic music production.
+I am a composer, researcher, and postdoctoral fellow at the University of Music FRANZ LISZT Weimar.
+Born in Ukraine, I bridge computational musicology, machine learning, and artistic practice — making advanced analysis workflows accessible to scholars, students, and performers.
+Over the past decade I have led research-driven teaching, built open-source tooling, and supported live electronic music production.

 Current Role

-- Postdoctoral Researcher, HfM Weimar (since 2025): Lead investigator on the DFG-funded project Development of a Comprehensive Cloud-Based Toolbox for Music Score Analysis, co-led with Prof. Dr. Martin Pfleiderer.
-I oversee a multidisciplinary team delivering collaborative annotation, statistical modelling, and pattern discovery workflows for MEI and MusicXML corpora via Jupyter4NFDI.
-My focus lies on method design, Python-based toolchains, and the integration of enhanced mei-friend capabilities for optical music recognition data.
+Postdoctoral Researcher, HfM Weimar (since 2025).
+Lead investigator on the DFG-funded project Development of a Comprehensive Cloud-Based Toolbox for Music Score Analysis, co-led with Prof. Dr. Martin Pfleiderer.
+I oversee a multidisciplinary team delivering collaborative annotation, statistical modelling, and pattern-discovery workflows for MEI and MusicXML corpora via Jupyter4NFDI, with a focus on method design, Python-based toolchains, and the integration of enhanced mei-friend capabilities for optical music recognition data.

 Research Themes